Professor Patrick Geoghegan

 - The Irish Act of Union: A Study in High Politics, 1798-1801 (Dublin, 1999).

-- Reinterpreting Emmet: Essays on the life and legacy of Robert Emmet (Ed. with Anne Dolan and Darryl Jones; Dublin: UCD Academic Press, 2007), pp. 258.
+- Reinterpreting Emmet: Essays on the Life and Legacy of Robert Emmet (Co-edited with Anne Dolan and Darryl Jones; Dublin, 2007).

 Teaching and Supervision